ftdi-rs/libftd2xx-ffi/README.md

 Bindgen has additional dependencies that must be installed in order to compile successfully, see the [bindgen requirements] page for more details.

+## Performance

+From the [Rust Edition Guide].

+> By default, Rust will statically link all Rust code.
+> However, if you use the standard library,
+> it will dynamically link to the system's `libc` implementation.
+> If you'd like a 100% static binary, the `MUSL libc` can be used on Linux.

+On Linux I have found that compiling with
+`--target x86_64-unknown-linux-musl`
+can significantly improve runtime performance with this crate.

 ## References

 * [D2XX Programmers Guide V1.4]